AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 The [!DNL Data Connection] extension allows you to share Commerce data with the Experience Platform and maintain HIPAA compliance.

+W.R.T to Data Connection, server-side event data is hipaa ready. storefront event data is not hipaa ready.

 In this article, you learn:

-- How to install the [!DNL Data Connection] extension with HIPAA support
+- How to install the [!DNL Data Connection] extension with HIPAA support...nothing else you need to install.
-- How to ensure data sent to the Experience Platform is HIPAA compliant
+- How to ensure data sent to the Experience Platform is HIPAA compliant (update your commerce schema in aep based on your company's guidance)
-- What encryption methods exist in Commerce
+- What encryption methods exist in Commerce (just an fyi...user don't take any action...it's how it's encrypted in aep...higher standard of encryption)
-- How Commerce services handles privacy requests
+- How Commerce services handles privacy requests.
+Self-service...they can delete themselves. call out how to delete data in commerce core. we have existing docs we can link to. is there a code freeze for aep docs?

 ## Installation